knuber/hc_comp/bsforecast/bs_forecasting.md

                 Sometimes a new account is involved at voucher time like inbound freight.
-                Modeling this kind of spend and matching forecasted P&L totals is going to be difficule

-                could simply ignore this and treat it as a separate invoice with it's own pay schedule
+                Modeling this kind of spend and matching forecasted P&L totals is going to be difficule could simply ignore this and treat it as a separate invoice with it's own pay schedule this could be done for PPV but only if the timing is identical to the offset entry

+                could join the dble table to the allocated forecast. would need to ensure that all GL have a match in the dble aligning split to account must be managed such that all split out accounts have a match in each vendor's schedule maybe setup the vendor schedules first and then split to those accounts

+How to setup initial dble?
+should only be activity that ends with cash?

+intial incur from hist? look at APVN accounts and just substitute for 2004 if necessary payroll entry withholding relief

+forecast level -> 2 digit department 4 digits P&L